teuton-software/asker/README.md

 #Introduction

-**darts** is a ruby program, to help teachers creating a huge amount of questions from a simple definitions input file, in an easy way.
+**darts-of-teacher** is a ruby program, that helps teachers creating a huge amount of questions from a simple definitions input file, in an easy way.

 Two Steps: